Higher spin representations of maximal compact subalgebras of simply-laced Kac-Moody-algebras: Lift to and compatibility with action of

 with $K_{ij}$ as in (\ref{eq:G_ij for SO}) and for all $i<j\in I$:

-\end{defn} According to \cite[9.5]{Spin covers}, changing the Dynkin diagram's labeling $I$ does not affect the isomorphism type of $\mathcal{A}$ but an $SO(2)$-amalgam is only guaranteed to be isomorphic to the standard $SO(2)$-amalgam if the connecting homomorphisms are continuous.
+\end{defn} According to \cite[9.5]{Spin covers}, changing the Dynkin diagram's labeling $I$ does not affect the isomorphism type of $\mathcal{A}$ (we have not defined this term, cp. \cite[3.2]{Spin covers}).
+It is possible to concatenate the $\phi_{ij}^{i}$ by an isomorphism of $SO(2)$, which \cite{Spin covers} call simply an $SO(2)$-amalgam and such an $SO(2)$-amalgam is only guaranteed to be isomorphic to the standard one if the connecting homomorphisms are continuous.
 Split-real Kac-Moody groups of $2$-spherical type naturally carry the so-called Kac-Peterson topology that induces the Lie topology on their spherical subgroups (cp. \cite{Regular functions} and \cite{top. twin buildings}).
 Thus, it is natural in our setting to consider only continuous connecting homomorphisms.

 The block-embeddings $\varepsilon_{12},\varepsilon_{23}$ have a canonical lift $\tilde{\varepsilon}_{12}$, $\tilde{\varepsilon}_{23}:Spin(2)\hookrightarrow Spin(3)$ (cp. \cite[lem.
 6.10]{Spin covers}) which enables one to define the standard $Spin(2)$-amalgam of type $A$ in the same manner as the standard $SO(2)$-amalgam: \begin{defn} (Cp. \cite[def.
 10.1]{Spin covers}) Let $A\in\mathbb{Z}^{n\times n}$ be a simply-laced GCM, $\mathcal{E}$ its Dynkin diagram's edges and $I=\left\{ 1,\dots,n\right\} $.
 Set